-(19) Subject to subparagraph (20), furniture and furnishings on cabin balconies shall comply with section 6.7(1)(d), subparagraphs (i),(ii), (iii), (vi) and (vii) unless such

-- balconies are protected by a fixed pressure water-spraying and fixed fire detection and fire alarm systems complying with SOLAS Chapter II-2, Part C, regulations 7.10 and 10.6.1.3. - (20) Except for open decks adjacent to life saving appliances, as referred to in section 6.5(11), the furniture and furnishings on the cabin balconies referred to in subsection (19) need not comply with Regulation 5.3.4 of Chapter II-2 of SOLAS provided it is possible to readily direct a jet of water, for fire-fighting purposes, on to such a deck from the deck immediately above.
+- (21) Subject to subparagraph (22), furniture and furnishings on cabin balconies shall comply with section 6.7(1)(d), subparagraphs (i),(ii), (iii), (vi) and (vii) unless such balconies are protected by a fixed pressure water-spraying and fixed fire detection and fire alarm systems complying with SOLAS Chapter II-2, Part C, regulations 7.10 and 10.6.1.3. - (22) Except for open decks adjacent to life saving appliances, as referred to in section 6.5(11), the furniture and furnishings on the cabin balconies referred to in subsection (19) need not comply with Regulation 5.3.4 of Chapter II-2 of SOLAS provided it is possible to readily direct a jet of water, for fire-fighting purposes, on to such a deck from the deck immediately above or adjacent. - (23) Furniture and furnishings on open decks adjacent to life saving appliances, as referred to in section 6.5(11), should have their fire risk evaluated21 and mitigation measures put in place to the satisfaction of the Administration.